 Prawn Bruschetta with a Kick

-A real show-stopper, this chilli prawn bruschetta is the perfect starter for Valentine’s Day.
+A real show-stopper, this chilli prawn bruschetta is the perfect starter for fish lovers.
 Not only is it simple to make, allowing you to spend more time enjoying the food with your partner, it’s also incredibly tasty - so you’re sure to be making this again and again.

 180g cooked king prawns